shoutem/shoutem.github.io/_posts/1-1-4-CreatingShortcutAndScreen.md

 import * as extension from './extension.js';

 export const screens = extension.screens;

+export const reducer = {};
 ```

 On the other hand, `app/extension.js` file is managed by CLI and you should not change it.
-CLI locates the screens upon creating them, so you don't need to export them manually in `app/index.js`.
+When creating screens, CLI writes their location in the `app/extension.js` and exports them in `app/index.js`.

 Upload your extension: